jgarciasuarez/jgarciasuarez.github.io/index.md

 I approach problems as an engineer but without shying away from the theoretical and numerical aspects; in the words of [Prof. Hans Liepmann](https://oralhistories.library.caltech.edu/260/1/Liepmann%20OHO%20final.pdf): “understanding of fundamentals with an appreciation for applications”.

 The tools I use to tackle problems are numerical methods and applied mathematics.
+You can find materials to reproduce almost every result I have ever published in the thematic repositories in my Github profile (just click the banner on the left); in general, each reposotory corresponds to one publication.

 ## Research topics I’m currently interested in: